National Socialist Underground: Investigations and public response

 On 4 November 2011, after a bank robbery in Eisenach, Mundlos and Böhnhardt were found shot dead in a burning motorhome.
 Police said that the two set the vehicle on fire and killed themselves when their vehicle was found.
 The service pistol (HK P2000) of murdered police woman Michèle Kiesewetter was also discovered in the motorhome.
 Some hours later on the same day, the flat in Zwickau where the trio had lived under false identities, was set on fire, and an explosion occurred.
 Beate Zschäpe is suspected of having committed the arson.
 She later turned herself in on advice from her lawyer.

 Police found a CZ 83 silenced weapon, which had been used throughout the NSU's serial murders, as well as a number of other guns in the remains of the house.
 Further, a DVD was found with images of three of the dead persons that had been taken immediately after the killings.

-On 13 November 2011, Holger Gerlach, a possible fourth member of the NSU, was arrested and brought the following day before a judge at Germany's Federal Court of Justice, who ordered him to be placed in police custody.
+On 13 November 2011, Holger Gerlach, a possible fourth member of the NSU, was arrested and brought before a judge at Germany's Federal Court of Justice the following day, who ordered him to be placed in police custody.
 The German Attorney General's Office wanted Gerlach detained on suspicion of membership in a terrorist group.
-However the court's investigating judge only authorized Gerlach to be detained on suspicion of supporting a terrorist organization.
+However the court's investigating judge only authorized Gerlach to be detained on suspicion of supporting a terrorist organisation.
 Gerlach was accused of renting a motorhome for the NSU, which Böhnhardt and Mundlos went on to use in the murder of police officer Michèle Kiesewetter in Heilbronn.

 On 24 November 2011, agents from the German federal GSG 9 special police arrested André Eminger in Grabow.
 Eminger is suspected by the Attorney General of Germany to have produced a propaganda movie mocking the victims of the serial murders and claiming responsibility for the previously unknown NSU.